streamnative/pulsar-hub/README.md

 The StreamNative Hub currently hosts the following extensions for Pulsar ecosystem.

-- Connectors (Source & Sink)
+- Connectors (source & sink)
 - Offloaders
-- Protocol Handlers
+- Protocol handlers
-- Authentication Plugins
+- Authentication plugins
 - Integrations with data processing engines
 - Interceptors
 - ... and more